-5 Guitar Exercises to Improve Speed and Accuracy
+Guitar Exercises for Speed and Accuracy

 When trying to improve your overall technique, guitar exercises are the best way to go about doing this.
 They focus on increasing your fingers' strength, speed, accuracy, and dexterity.
 Doing all the different exercises will also allow you to learn other licks faster due to muscle memory.
 Practice these exercises and you will find your technique and learning ability will improve greatly!

-Practice with a metronome (at least initially) to make sure your notes are in time and you have a solid rhythm.
+Practice with a metronome (at least initially) to ensure your notes are in time and have a solid rhythm.
 Also, focus on having the same amount of duration for each note.
 "Crispness" is what you are aiming for with these exercises.

 To play this exercise, follow the pattern and continue up the neck until you have reached the 12th fret with your pinky.
-For example, after you have finished the tabs given, you would start again with your index finger on 3rd fret, and continue on.
+For example, after you have finished the tabs given, you would start again with your index finger on 3rd fret and continue on.

-There are two ways to play this exercise: picking every note, or hammering on and off.
+There are two ways to play this exercise: picking every note or hammering on and off.
 As with the other exercises, continue this exercise up the neck until your pinky is at the 12th fret.